Cecily McMillan: Zuccotti Park arrest

-On March 17, 2012, McMillan was celebrating St. Patrick's Day with friends in Lower Manhattan when she went to Zuccotti Park to meet up with more friends.
+On March 17, 2012, McMillan was celebrating St. Patrick's Day in Lower Manhattan when she went to Zuccotti Park to meet up with more friends.
 On that day, hundreds of people were in the park commemorating the six-month anniversary of the Occupy Wall Street movement.
 Police officers announced that the park was closed and that anyone remaining there would be charged with trespassing.
 Later, police began clearing out the remaining protestors.

 According to the police, McMillan was asked to leave the park, but refused to leave.
 A police officer placed a hand on her shoulder to lead her out.
-The events diverge here, with McMillan saying the officer grabbed her breast and, in return, she elbowed the police officer in the eye.
+Accounts diverge here, with McMillan saying the officer grabbed her breast and, in return, she elbowed the police officer in the eye.
 The officer testified that she suddenly asked, "Are you filming this?
 Are you filming this?", after which she struck him in the face with her elbow.
 Video supported the officer's account, showing McMillan "bending her knees, then throwing her right elbow into the officer's eye".
 After briefly attempting to flee, she was tackled by several police officers and detained.
 The New York Times reported that McMillan appeared to have "what looked like a seizure" while being loaded onto a police bus, and was then transported to a hospital.